-The Prevent Duty (part of the Counter-Terrorism and Security Act 2015) - places a duty on the following bodies: local authorities, schools, colleges, higher education institutions, health bodies, prisons, probation service and the police, "to have due regard to the need to prevent people from being drawn into terrorism".
+The Prevent Duty All schools and colleges are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".
+This duty is known as the Prevent duty.

 Channel - "is a voluntary, confidential support programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism."
-(KCSIE 2020)

-Radicalisation - "refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups".
-(KCSIE 2020)
+Radicalisation - "refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups."

-Extremism - "is the vocal or active opposition to our fundamental British values, including democracy, the rule of law, individual liberty and the mutual respect and tolerance of different faiths and beliefs".
-(KCSIE 2020)
+Extremism - "is the vocal or active opposition to our fundamental British values, including democracy, the rule of law, individual liberty and the mutual respect and tolerance of different faiths and beliefs This also includes calling for the death of members of the armed forces."